owdqa/OWD_TEST_TOOLKIT/README.md

 You will be prompted for any input values required by the tests you have chosen (i.e. anything using *self.UTILS.get_os_variable()*).

-* If you these values are stored in the file *./tests/parameters* (in your test folder), then you will not be prompted for them.
+* If you these values are stored in the file *$HOME/.OWD_TEST_PARAMETERS*, then you will not be prompted for them.

 * If you specify the number of the device itself for sms tests, then they may timeout (because as soon as the device sends a text, the response is received and read so the statusbar notification for that response never happens).
 It is advisable, therefore, to use the number of a different device for sms tests.